When it comes to your website, you know you have to appeal to consumers, but that’s not the only audience you need to worry about.

 While load time is important to search engines, they also look at the content on the page to help with current SEO trends and updates.
 One thing to avoid on locally optimized websites is keyword stuffing (this can actually hurt your ranking if you use keywords that aren’t relevant to your business).

-The fact that RevSites focus on user experience and search engine best practices is what makes it such a special tool.
+The fact that our website services focus on user experience and search engine best practices is what makes it such a special tool.
 One common mistake we see is that people are just focusing on the look of their sites and they aren't thinking about what the different search engines, especially Google, require.
 We have worked really hard to strike that balance that really helps our clients see results in their local search presence and making sure their customers are happy.

 Satisfying consumers and search engines is easy when you pair your website with a locally optimized site.